 RFA was a winner at last night’s 2017 New York Festivals International Radio Program Awards gala for its investigative web series on the impact of China’s rapid development on the Mekong River.

 Radio Free Asia (RFA) issued the following statement about the case involving RFA Khmer’s Deputy Director Vuthy Huot in Cambodia.

-Seven of RFA’s nine language services in the bottom 10 percent
+Seven of RFA’s nine services target countries and territories in bottom 10 percent

 Radio Free Asia (RFA) is among min magazine’s “Best of the Web” award winners and finalists for 2017.